Jump to frequently asked questions about:

 If the prerequisites are not complete by July 31st of the year of matriculation, you will not be permitted to enter the program.

-May I take prerequisite courses at another college or at a community college?
+May I take prerequisite courses at another college, university, community college, or through websites that offer college-level courses?